-Because we believe that enrollment should not be limited to those who can pay full tuition, Providence School strives to offer tuition assistance to students in grades K-12 whose families can provide documentation of need.
+We realize that some families, due to budgeting restraints, do not have the necessary funds to pay the full amount of tuition to register their child(ren).
+Providence School, on a limited basis, offers tuition assistance to students in grades K-12 whose families can provide documentation of need.
 The tuition assistance program helps to achieve social and economic diversity within our school community.
 Consideration for financial assistance will be given to families of current students before it is awarded to new families.
-Providence School may not be able to meet 100% of established need for each applicant, and often, the number of qualified applicants exceeds the tuition assistance resources of the school.
+Providence School will not be able to meet 100% of established need for each applicant, and often, the number of qualified applicants exceeds the tuition assistance resources of the school.
 Therefore, there is no guarantee that every qualified applicant will receive tuition assistance.

 Tuition assistance is offered as a reduction of full tuition, which is determined through an analysis of family financial need.
 This analysis is completed through FACTS Grant & Aid Assessment, a third party company which reviews income and expenses, along with assets and liabilities of both parents and/or responsible parties.
 Academic merit or athletic scholarships are not offered.
 We do not accept the McKay Scholarship; however, we do accept the Step Up For Students (SUFS) scholarship, which is based on income.
 We encourage families to investigate the Step Up for Students scholarship to find out if they qualify.